ToBinio/real-arrow-tip/README.md

 ## Supporting Mod in Texturepacks

-Adding support for this mod in your own Texturepack can easily be done by overwriting the textures in the `real_arrow_tip` namespace see [Textures](src/main/resources/assets/real_arrow_tip/textures)
+Adding support for this mod in your own Texturepack can easily be done by overwriting the entries in the `real_arrow_tip` namespace see [Texturepack](src/main/resources/assets/real_arrow_tip)

 ## Supporting more Arrows

 This mod adds a new `real_arrow_tip:charge_type` for the crossbow and bow item.
 It sets the item identifier of the currently used arrow as its value, making it possible to support any arrow.

-The texture pack needs to include the required arrow textures (see this mod’s resource pack for examples) and update `minecraft/items/bow.json` and `minecraft/items/crossbow.json` to reference the new textures.
+The texture pack needs to include the required arrow textures (see this mod’s resource pack for examples) and update `real_arrow_tip/items/bow.json` and `real_arrow_tip/items/crossbow.json` to reference the new textures.

 To create these `.json` files, you can use `item-model-generator.py.` Simply add the new arrows, and the `.json` files will be generated.